 - Two courses in Conceptual Approaches to Environmental Studies (ordinarily taken in Year 2): Courses numbered at the 2000-level in environmental studies satisfy this requirement

 - Four courses in a student-designed Area of Specialization (taken in Years 3 and 4).
-By the beginning of their third year of study, students will develop and declare, in consultation with their faculty advisor, a 20-MC (typically four 5-MC modules) area of specialisation (AoS).
-The AoS may be in a specific disciplinary sub-field or address a specific environmental problem.
-All modules for the AoS must be upper-level or advanced courses; prerequisites for these upper-level courses do not count toward the 20-MC requirement for the AoS.
-Prospective majors may peruse the areas of specialization of current environmental-studies students elsewhere on this website.
+By the beginning of their third year of study, students will develop and declare, in consultation with their faculty advisor, a 20-MC (typically four 5-MC modules) area of specialisation (AofS).
+The AofS may be in a specific disciplinary sub-field or address a specific environmental problem.
+All modules for the AofS must be upper-level or advanced courses, or approved by the Head of Studies in consultation with the academic advisor.
+Prospective majors may peruse the AofS of current environmental studies students elsewhere on this website.
 Academic advisors in environmental studies may also provide working templates for areas of specializations in a variety of fields.

 - Methods (taken in Year 2 or 3): An analytic methods course appropriate to a student’s Area of Specialisation and capstone project, selected in consultation with the student’s academic advisor.
 Conventional data analysis/statistic courses meet this requirement, as do analytic methods courses from other fields, e.g. literary analysis or ethnographic research methods.
 Congruence with a student’s chosen area of focus is key.